micahg/plugin.video.tsngo/README.md

-# Warning

-If you are reading this GO AWAY.
-Just kidding, but right now the addon doesn't work.
-Kodi seems to have trouble dealing with the audio stream.
-More investigation is required.
-Now to what hopefully one day will be the real readme...

 # TSN Go Kodi Addon

 The TSN Go Kodi addon -- play TSN live streams with your TSN Go (or Cable